applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ## Determining the statistical significance of a pairwise alignment <link src='87c92f'/>

 One thing you may have noticed is that the score you get back for a pairwise alignment is hard to interpret.
 It's dependent on the query and reference sequence lengths (and possibly their composition, depending on your substitution matrix).
-So an important question is how good a given pairwise alignment is.
+So an important question is how to determine *how good* a given pairwise alignment is.
 Here we'll learn about a statistical approach for answering that.

 ### Metrics of alignment quality <link src="YdqCls"/>